Sam Clark — Piccolo & Flutes

 Following several years of world travel and living in Michigan’s Upper Peninsula, she and her husband, Bruce, moved to Northwest Michigan to teach at the Leelanau School in Glen Arbor.
 Now a member of the faculty for over 20 years, she continues to teach guitar, jazz band, outdoor education, and senior leadership to eager students.

 Laura and her family live in an intentional community on a large farm in Leelanau County where over the years they have raised horses, a dairy cow, chickens, pigs, and of course a very large garden.
-Her son, Ian, recently graduated from NMU in Marquette with a degree in chemistry.
+Her son, Ian, graduated from NMU in Marquette with a degree in chemistry.
 Her daughter, Jessie, is currently pursuing a degree in Equine Therapy at Findlay University.

 In addition to performing with and sharing her compositions with Manitou Winds, Laura performs frequently with the Great Lakes Chamber Orchestra, the NMC Concert Band, the Benzie Area Symphony Orchestra, and an alternative-folk trio called Da Sista Hood.